In our group we have activities within the fields of photosynthesis, synthetic biology and biophysics.

 Synthetic biology is a multidisciplinary field that merges life sciences with engineering.
 In our lab we are developing novel synthetic biology tools to create microbial “cell factories” that are tailored towards manufacturing of desired products.
 We utilise a variety of photosynthetic and non-photosynthetic bacteria and eukaryotes as host organisms such as Corynebacterium glutamicum, Escherichia coli, Pseudomonas putida KT2440, psychrophilic Pseudomonas, Psychrobacter spp., Saccharomyces cerevisiae, Streptomyces albus, S. coelicolor, S. lividans, Synechococcus sp.
 PCC 7002, Synechocystis sp.
 PCC 6802, Thermus thermophilus.

-We develop platforms that allow the design of synthetic promoter sequences that are tailored towards the gene of interest in the host of interest.
+We develop platforms that allow the design of artificial promoter and 5` UTR sequences that are tailored towards the gene of interest in the host of interest.
 In order to achieve rapid progress we also utilize a variety of techniques, including high-throughput screening, single-cell array analysis and microfluidics.

 PhotosynLab is developing and characterising molecular tools that enable the rapid construction of genetic elements into functional units, such as plasmids and DNA integration sites.
 In addition, we develop conjugation-based DNA delivery systems that accomplish high yield DNA integration into the genomes of eukaryotic organisms.

-Protein expression is at the heart of synthetic biology.
-PhotoSynLab is developing protein expression tools that allow for the production of proteins at desired levels and under a large variety of conditions.
-To this end we design synthetic promoters that lead to the desired level of gene expression in a wide range of microorganisms including Corynebacterium glutamicum, Escherichia coli, Pseudomonas putida KT2440, Saccharomyces cerevisiae, Streptomyces albus, S. lividans, Thermus thermophilus.
+Gene and protein expression is at the heart of synthetic biology.
+PhotoSynLab is developing expression tools that allow for the production of proteins at desired levels and under a large variety of conditions.
+To this end we design artificial promoters and 5′ UTRs that lead to the desired level of gene and protein expression in a wide range of microorganisms including Corynebacterium glutamicum, Escherichia coli, Pseudomonas putida KT2440, Saccharomyces cerevisiae, Streptomyces albus, S. lividans, Thermus thermophilus.

 Within the synthetic biology we do collaborate with: